BeastNeedsMoreTorque/Binding.scala-Google-Maps/README.md

-# Play Framework with Scala.js, Binding.scala, Google Maps API
+# Play with Scala.js, Binding.scala & Google Maps API

-See the general setup on the original: [Full-Stack-Scala-Starter](https://github.com/Algomancer/Full-Stack-Scala-Starter) This project is inspired [Binding.scala with Semantic-UI](http://sadhen.com/blog/2017/01/02/binding-with-semantic.html) to get a step by step tutorial.
+See the general setup on the original: [Full-Stack-Scala-Starter](https://github.com/Algomancer/Full-Stack-Scala-Starter) This project is inspired by [Binding.scala with Semantic-UI](http://sadhen.com/blog/2017/01/02/binding-with-semantic.html) to get a step by step tutorial.

 On top of the Full-Stack-Scala-Starter project with [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) you will get an integration with [Google Maps](https://developers.google.com/maps) and its [Scala JS implementation](https://github.com/coreyauger/scalajs-google-maps).
 Here a screenshot of how the result will look like: